 Last updated on .

-This entry is a very broad look at what you can find in Westminster.
+This post is a very broad look at what you can find in Westminster.
 I have yet to thoroughly explore the area outside a few key attractions.
-Buckingham Palace, Westminster Abbey, Piccadilly Circus, and Churchill War Rooms are covered in separate posts.
+Buckingham Palace, Westminster Abbey, the Churchill War Rooms, and parts of the West End are covered in separate posts.
 I apologize in advance for the quality of some of the photos.

 Big Ben

-I’ll start at one of the most iconic landmarks in London, the clock tower of the Palace of Westminster, which is popularly known as Big Ben.
+One of the most iconic landmarks in London is the clock tower of the Palace of Westminster, which is popularly known as Big Ben.
 In reality, Big Ben is the nickname of the Great Bell located in the tower.
 The name of the tower is officially the Elizabeth Tower.
 It was renamed from Clock Tower in 2012 in honor of the Diamond Jubilee of Elizabeth II.

 Big Ben